OlegBEZb/telegram_feed/README.md

 # TODOs with descending priorities
-2. Switch feeds and users to integer ids (for both users and channels)
-3. Shared util for extracting usual fields from a message.
+1. Shared util for extracting usual fields from a message.
 Pass already extracted features to the recommender
    1. transactions
    2. download history with reactions
    3. recommender
-4. Per-channel content recommender
+2. Per-channel content recommender
    1. On what level to predict: message, group, sending time
    2. What content
       1. Just started.
 Do you like to follow [defaults]?
 Top 3 buttons